One-loop analysis of the interactions between doubly charmed baryons and Nambu-Goldstone bosons: Numerical results and discussions

 Results of the $S$-wave scattering lengths with quantum numbers $J^{P}=\frac{1}{2}^{-}$ are collected in Table~\ref{tab:swaveSL}.
 The uncertainties are propagated from the errors of the LECs by means of Monte Carlo methodology.
 We are concerning ourselves only with the $11$ elastic scattering processes that are indicated by the first and second columns of Table~\ref{tab:swaveSL}.
 Contributions from $O(p^1)$, $O(p^2)$, $O(p^3)$ trees, $O(p^3)$ loops and their sum are displayed separately.
 The $\mathcal{O}(p^1)$ $S$-wave scattering lengths are dominated by the contributions from the WT term, without any unknown LECs.
 The contributions of baryon-exchanging diagrams are suppressed.
 The explicit expressions of the NLO $S$-wave scattering lengths do not contain $b_7$, while the other NLO LECs $b_i$ ($i=1,\cdots,6$) are well fixed by HDA symmetry.
 On the contrary, the $O(p^3)$ tree contributions are roughly estimated due to the fact that, except for $c_{11}$, $c_{12}$ and $c_{20}$, most of the NNLO LECs are simply set to zero.

 The convergence of SU(3) ChPT has remained under debate for over several decades, see e.g. Refs.~\cite{Geng:2013xn}.
-Generally speaking, the convergence in the three-flavor ChPT calculations is usually worse than the two-flavor case, due to the relatively large strange quark mass.
-Here it would be also interesting to have a look at the convergence properties of the chiral expansion of the $\psi\phi$ scattering lengths.
+Generally speaking, the convergence in the three-flavor ChPT calculations is usually worse than the two-flavor case, due to the relatively large strange quark mass.\footnote{{It should be pointed out that a one-loop calculation is not really sufficient to make a solid statement about convergence.
+It is well-known from both mesonic and baryonic sectors of ChPT that one needs at least two loops to make a significant statement about the chiral expansion.
+For example, an estimate for the convergence radius of the chiral expansion of the nucleon mass at the two-loop level was performed in Refs.~\cite{Schindler:2006ha,Schindler:2007dr}, indicating a breakdown of convergence already below $m_\pi\approx 360~{\rm MeV}$.
+The convergence might be even worse in the SU(3) case, since the kaons and the eta are substantially heavier. }} Here it would be also interesting to have a look at the convergence properties of the chiral expansion of the $\psi\phi$ scattering lengths.
 We first discuss the processes involving pion mesons.
 It can be seen from Table~\ref{tab:swaveSL} that the chiral series for the elastic $\Xi_{cc}\pi$ scatterings, with $(S,I)=(0,3/2)$ or $(0,1/2)$, converge well if one only concerns the first two orders.
 Namely, the $O(p^1)$ contributions are significantly larger than the $O(p^2)$ ones.
 Nevertheless, although the sums of $O(p^3)$ trees and loops in the two channels are small, there are comparable to the $O(p^2)$ trees.
 We ascribe the failure of convergence to the underestimation of the $O(p^3)$ trees for poor information on the LECs.
 As for $\Omega_{cc}\pi\to\Omega_{cc}\pi$, scattering length starts to contribute at $O(p^2)$, since the LO term for this channel (see Eq.~\eqref{o1tofT} and Table~\ref{tab:op1coeff}) is identical to zero exactly.